artoruotsala/tradingview-alerts-futures-bot/README.md

 }
 ```

-Short trade with 250$ of capital (market price), and stop loss at 20000$ and one take profit at 25000$
+Long trade with 250$ of capital (market price), and stop loss at 20000$ and one take profit at 25000$

 ```
 {
-    "direction": "short",
+    "direction": "long",
     "symbol": "BTC/USDT",
     "size": "250",
     "stopLoss": "20000",